josephdoba/Character-Randomizer/readme.md

-# Realm of Lorkhan Character Randomizer
+# Modded Skyrim Character Randomizer

 ## Overview
-The Realm of Lorkhan (RoL) Character Randomizer I created with Django to help me come up with quick ideas for hardcore permadeath playthroughs on my modded Skyrim characters.
+A Character Randomizer Built with Django for my own Modded Skyrim setup.
+Generates new starting combinations for hardcore permadeath playthroughs.
 I've also find it helps me discover playstyles and combinations that delightfully get me out of my comfort zone... finally with a click of a button!

 ## Getting Started